RADIO & YOUTUBE INTERVIEWS

 Sex on the Run?
 No, We Parked.
 The New York Times Modern Love Podcast

-.
+Aired on June 28, 2023.
 Hosted by Anna Martin, edited by Jen Poyant and produced by Julia Botero.

 An interview and reading excerpts from a column published in the New York Times in 2010.